Lightnet/nextapireactforum/README.md

   By using the nextjs to have zero or minimal config server, api rest, pre-render client broswer reactjs and other package features.

+## Links:
+  Work in progress.
+Due to linking id system is not build to reference the post or comment.

+## Encryption and Security:
+  The account is encryption for password.
+Auth checks built with next-auth for url checks and method.

+  Currently post content is not encrypt as work in progress.
+But due note that search function will take longer to search for keywords.

+  Need work on other things.

 ## Routes:
 - https://nextjs.org/docs/api-routes/introduction